AmalChandru/numpy-recipes/README.md

 This repo mainly focuses on NumPy newbies having intermediate Python Knowledge.
 The above problems is collected from certain books and websites (Some of them are made myself)

-Any sort of contributions are welcome (Yeah ! we learns by mutual sharing).
+Any sort of contributions are welcome (Yeah ! we learn by mutual sharing).

 # Resources For NumPy.
 # Books